LilWinx/Sabres/README.md

 ## Usage
 The tool defaults to drugs that continue to provide effective antiviral suppression against circulating strains.
 You can provide it with either a specific file or a directory containing ivar/varscan/medaka output files.

+Please note that if your VCF file was not generated using the Genbank references MN908947.3 or NC_045512.2, the results may be misaligned and provide inaccurate resistance calls.

 Example usage